santoshsmalagi/Developer-Essentials/Writing-a-main.c-File.md

 #define DEFAULT_PROGNAME "george"
 ```

-The OPTSTR define states what command line switches the program will recommend.
-The getopt(3) man page describes how OPTSTR will affect getopt()'s behavior.
-The USAGE_FMT define is a printf()-style format string that is referenced in the usage() function.
 Constants - int, char, float and string contants should be defined using #defines in this part of the file.
 Collecting them at a single location makes it easier to fix spelling, reuse messages, and internationalize messages, if required.
 Use all capital letters when naming a #define to distinguish it from variable and function names.
 The define names can be a single continuous string or they can be separated with an underscore; just make sure they're all upper case.

 ### 3. External Declarations

 An extern declaration brings that name into the namespace of the current compilation unit (aka "file") and allows the program to access that variable.
-Here we've brought in the definitions for three integer variables and a character pointer.
-The opt prefaced variables are used by the getopt() function, and errno is used as an out-of-band communication channel by the standard C library to communicate why a function might have failed.

 ```C
 extern int errno;
 extern char *optarg;
 extern int opterr, optind;
 ```

 ### 4. typedef's

 ```C